foss-responders/fossresponders.com/index.md

 ## Funding

-- [Indeed](https://indeed.com) is running another round with $10k to focus on projects impacted by COVID-19.
+- [Indeed's Open Source Program Office](https://opensource.indeed.com) and the [Open Collective](https://opencollective.com) are organizing a FOSS Funders event in Q2 with a focus on projects impacted by COVID-19.
 They're looking for others to join in organization, sponsorship, mentorship, and outreach.
+Send an email to [opensource@indeed.com](mailto:opensource@indeed.com) for details.

 What else should be here?
 [Get in touch](mailto:foss-responders@googlegroups.com).